Many-body Physics with Trapped Ions

-When ions are laser cooled to temperatures in the mK range, they freeze out in crystalline structures, so called Coulomb crystals.
-In these crystals the ionized atoms can be resolved individually and observed by laser fluorescence, see photos below.
+When ions are laser cooled to temperatures in the mK range, they freeze out in crystalline structures, so-called Coulomb crystals.
+In these crystals the ionized atoms can be resolved individually by means of their fluorescence, see Fig.1.
 Depending on the trapping parameters the crystals take on different phases in one to three dimensional structures.
-When a symmetry breaking phase transition is crossed adiabatically, i.e. faster than the speed of sound in the crystal, topological defects can occur [Pyka et al., Nat.
-Commun.
-4, 2291 (2013)].
-This happens when the ions cannot communicate the new symmetry they take on and different domains are formed inside the crystal with incompatible orientation.
-These defects have the physical properties of discrete solitons and show a highly nonlinear behavior [Partner et al., New J. Phys.
-15, 103013 (2013), Landa et al., Phys.
-Rev. Lett.
-104, 043004 (2010)].
-By analogies the behavior of our crystals can be transferred to various other systems in Nature, from solid-state to cosmological systems.
-We use the well-controlled environment of our crystals to investigate the nature of symmetry breaking phase transitions and transport phenomena in nano-scale atomic structures.
+When a symmetry breaking phase transition is crossed non-adiabatically, i.e. faster than the speed of sound in the crystal, topological defects can occur .
+Then the ions cannot communicate the new configuration they take on and different domains are formed inside the crystal with incompatible orientation.
+The resulting defects have the physical properties of discrete solitons and show a highly nonlinear behavior [2-4].